Joe-world1357/saheh/darkmode.md

 Proper animation curves
 No jarring visual changes

 The dark mode uses true dark (#121212) instead of pure black to prevent OLED burn-in, with lighter surfaces appearing "elevated" above the background - a key Material Design 3 principle.
-All your primary teal colors are adjusted to lighter variants (#4DD0E1) for better contrast on dark backgrounds
+All your primary teal colors are adjusted to lighter variants (#4DD0E1) for better contrast on dark backgroundscl